runeburner/runeburner.github.io/src/Manual/manual/en/rune_crystals.md

 # Rune Crystals

-Rune crystals are the resource needed for [attunement](attunement).
+Rune crystals are the resource needed for [Musical Notes](musicalNotes).
 They must be mined with the [MINE](MINE) action.
 Some rune crystals are harder than others or contains higher quantities than others.
 Mining a rune crystal transfers one rune crystal from the tile to the [golem](golem) inventory.